-Run off and try to put their money in anything BUT their own business.
+Run off and try to put their money in anything, EXCEPT their own business.

-Why not just sell more of their product?
+Why not just sell more of their products?

 Double down on what’s already working, instead of starting to play in a field you know nothing about.

-Google AdWords is usually the easiest way to do it.
+Google Ads is usually the easiest way to do it.

 Which one do you think is the most likely to pan out?

 Today, I want to open the black box that Google Ads is to most people and show you what it is, how to get started, and how to reverse engineer your way to success.

 If you know the costs and margins of your products, Google Ads is a really easy way to get your money’s worth, often boasting an ROI in the hundreds of percentage points.

 If you don’t know what ROI means, it stands for return on investment.
 In this example, not only do dynamic keyword insertions increase impressions per ad, but impressions per ad are 3.9 times higher when you give Google the flexibility with multiple texts per pinned location.